Gary Ewing: Knots Landing

-In the 1997 series Knots Landing: Back to the Cul-de-Sac Kate reveals to Gary that he is the father of her young daughter, Molly Whittaker.
+In the 1997 miniseries Knots Landing: Back to the Cul-de-Sac, Gary is once again in business with friend and neighbour Karen MacKenzie and they run their own construction business.
+Kate returns to Knots Landing after four years away and reveals to Gary that he is the father of her young daughter, Molly Whittaker.
 At this time, Kate was in a relationship with Gary's former stepson, Brian Cunningham, and was pregnant with Brian's baby.

 Dallas (2012 TV series)

 Gary returned to Dallas in 2013 to help his brother, Bobby, stop their nephew, John Ross, from drilling for oil on Southfork.
 Gary informs Bobby that he fell off the wagon again and he and Valene had separated.
 After his brother J.R.'s death, Gary is very conflicted about his feelings toward J.R.
 He realizes though that every step he took in life, forward or backward, was because of J.R.
 In J.R.'s will, he gives Gary an old bottle of Scotch, knowing that Gary is a recovering alcoholic.
 Later, Sue Ellen calls Valene and she comes to Dallas, where she and Gary reunite and return to their home in California.